-ECO 201 - Principles of Macroeconomics (3 credits)
+ECO 201 Principles of Macroeconomics (3 credits)

-Introduces macroeconomics including the study of Keynesian, classical, monetarist principles and theories, the study of national economic growth, inflation, recession, unemployment, financial markets, money and banking, the role of government spending and taxation, along with international trade and investments.
+Presents the fundamental macroeconomic concepts, theories, and issues including the study of scarcity and opportunity cost, supply and demand, national economic growth, inflation, recession, unemployment, fiscal and monetary policies, and international trade.
+Develops an appreciation of how these economic concepts apply to consumer, business, and government decisions, and their effect on the overall economy.
 This is a Passport Transfer course.
-Lecture 3 hours per week.
+Lecture 3 hour.
+Total 3 hours per week.